United States Disciplinary Barracks: Current facility

 In 2009, the Barracks, along with the Standish Maximum Correctional Facility in Michigan, were being considered for relocation of 220 prisoners from the Guantanamo Bay detention camp.
 Kansas officials, including both U.S. Senators, objected to the transfer; Pat Roberts stated that the transfer would require 2,000 privately owned acres around the fort to be acquired through the use of eminent domain to establish a stand-off zone because the prison is on the perimeter of the fort.

 The new prison reflects current prison design of smaller low-rise separate buildings where prisoners can be more easily isolated from the general population.
 In 2012 the facility received a 100% rating and the accolades from an assessment team from the American Correctional Association (ACA) (who have been auditing the sites since 1988).
 Three independent evaluators visited the prison facilities to check on more than 500 standards, including mental health services, safety issues, and other aspects of the facility related to humane treatment of inmates.
 The USDB received a top rating in all of the standards despite having a portion of its staffing deployed to Iraq.
+The facility has maintained this rating and score on each of its subsequent triennial inspections.

-The USDB is staffed by the 15th Military Police Brigade.
-Many soldiers have a designated military occupational specialty 31E, corrections specialists.
-They are under Army Corrections Command, which was activated in Washington, D.C. in 2007 under the Provost Marshal General.
+The USDB is staffed by both "green-suiters," Service Members assigned to the 15th Military Police Brigade as well as DoD liaisons from each branch, and DA Civilians.
+Many soldiers have a designated Military Occupational Specialty 31E, corrections specialists, while treatment and support staff range from food services to occupational therapists and chaplains.
+The unit is designated a Direct Reporting Unit under Army Corrections Command, which was activated in Washington, D.C., in 2007 under the Provost Marshal General.

 In August 2010, two inmates overpowered an MP guard in the Special Housing Unit.
 They then were joined by 11 others.
 The guard was freed by a special tactics unit which retook control of the Special Housing Unit.
 Several inmates and one rescuer sustained non-life-threatening injuries in the incident.
 This was the first such incident in the new prison.

 Cemetery

 Deceased prisoners who are not claimed by their family members are buried near the original USDB.
 There are 300 graves dating from approximately 1894 to 1957, 56 of which are unmarked and 14 that belong to German prisoners of war executed for the murder of fellow POWs.
 The executions were carried out in 1945, in three groups: five on 10 July, two on 14 July, and seven on 25 August.
+The most recent interment in the cemetery was in May 2023.